Balley2/bell.js/README.md

 Alerting Sender
 ---------------

-Alerting sender is the only item that is a little bit diffcult but must be customized by yourself.
-It's a nodejs script (or module) which will be called from bell alerter on anomalies detected.
-The sender should export a function `sendEmail` or `sendSms` (or both), you may want to see [exampleSender.js](exampleSender.js) for example.
+Alerting sender is the only item that is a little bit difficult but must be customized by yourself.
+It's a nodejs script (or module) which will be called from bell alerter on anomalies detected, in order to alert receivers via emails or text messages.
+The sender script should export a function `sendEmail` or `sendSms` (or both), you may want to see [exampleSender.js](exampleSender.js) for example.